bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Military Rank

 You have a military rank from your career as a soldier.
 Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
 Before deploying onto the world map, you gain a soldier minion under your command who deploys and recalls alongside you.
-The soldier minion follows your commands to the best of its ability and allows you to remove 1 additional obscuring tile up to two world map tiles away if you are the group token controller.
+The soldier minion follows your commands to the best of its ability and allows you to remove 1 additional obscuring tile up to 2 squares away if you are the group token controller.
 If the soldier minion dies while deployed, remove it from the playing field.
 If your soldier minion did not die, you gain ⛁ at the start of the downtime phase.

 ## Street Rat